ValentinVignal/padelistas/README.md

 # padelistas

-An flutter application to organise padel events
+A flutter application to organize padel events.